Heroes-Academy/Intro-to-Python-Spring-2016/docs/source/info.rst

 How do I contact you?
 ---------------------

-You can contact me through the following email: tim.meo14@gmail.com
+You can reach me anytime at tim.meo14@gmail.com